Website Design and Consulting Services

 Your domain name is analogous to the name you’ve registered and given to your mobile home.
 That is “bobsdonuts.ca” or “mrfixit.com.”
 Only one person or entity can rent a domain name and while some might be similar (e.g. mcdonalds.com and mcdonalds.ca), they are all unique.

-Note that I indicated that you rent a domain name.
-That implies that, if you don’t pay your rent you don’t get to use it anymore — and that is totally true.
+Note that I indicated you rent a domain name.
+That implies that, if you don’t pay your rent, you don’t get to use it anymore — and that is totally true.
 There are dozens of stories over the past decades of large, multinational companies forgetting to renew their domain name registrations and having them get snapped up by someone else!

 Domain name registrars handle domain name registrations and there are literally thousands of them, all functioning as virtual businesses on the internet.
 A typical domain name registration costs $15-20 per year, and it’s possible to purchase up to five years of registration at one time.

 The characters that come after the dot in a domain name are called the TLD (top-level domain) and there are currently hundreds of TLDs in use these days, mainly referring to the countries of origin of the domain.
 Just because you’ve registered joeblow.us doesn’t mean that you’ve automatically got control of joeblow.ca or joeblow.net.
-Each version needs a separate “rental contract” (registration) from a domain registrar and different people or companies can own similarly named domains.
+Each version needs a separate “rental contract” (registration) from a domain registrar, and different people or companies can own similarly named domains.

 Website Hosting = Renting Your Lot